Theodosia Burr Alston: Historical analysis

-A less romantic analysis of the known facts has led some scholars to conclude that the Patriot was probably wrecked by a storm off Cape Hatteras.
-Logbooks from the blockading British fleet report a severe storm that began off the Carolina coast in the afternoon of January 2, 1813 and continued into the next day.
+A less romantic analysis of the known facts has led some scholars to conclude that Patriot was probably wrecked by a storm off Cape Hatteras.
+Logbooks from the blockading British fleet report a severe storm that began off the Carolina coast in the afternoon of January 2, 1813, and continued into the next day.

-James L. Michie, an archaeologist from South Carolina who studied the course of the storm, concluded that the Patriot was likely just north of Cape Hatteras when the storm was at its fiercest.
+James L. Michie, an archaeologist from South Carolina who studied the course of the storm, concluded that Patriot was likely just north of Cape Hatteras when the storm was at its fiercest.
 "If the ship managed to escape this battering, which continued until midnight," Michie said, "it then faced near hurricane-force winds in the early hours of Sunday.
-Given this knowledge, the Patriot probably sank between 6:00 PM Saturday [January 2] and 8:00 AM Sunday [January 3]."
+Given this knowledge, Patriot probably sank between 6:00 PM Saturday [January 2] and 8:00 AM Sunday [January 3]."